NexusMutual/docs/docs/governance/governance.md

 Learn more about NMPPs and NMDPs in the following pages.

 ***Disclaimer***: *While all care has been taken there may be some discrepancies between the Governance documentation and the functioning of the onchain governance smart contracts.
 In the event a discrepancy exists in this documentation, the smart contract rules apply.*

+## Additional DAO Related Resources

+The DAO teams maintain the [Governance Hub on the DAO website](https://nexusmutualdao.io/governance-hub).
+The Governance Hub is an all-in-one resource for all information about governance, DAO multisigs, treasury holdings, and more.